 “It was sorta okay.”

-That may not sound like much of a sentence, but when you are a mother and you hear those four words exit the mouth of a child who has been struggling with multiple things on multiple levels, those are good words.
-Good words indeed…
+That may not sound like much of a sentence, but when as a mother you hear those four words exit the mouth of a child who has been in the midst of a struggle, they are good words.
+Good words indeed.

 My boys used to be babies.
-You, know, the kind that needed fed all the time and changed all the time.
-The kind that continually spit up on their clothes and my shoulder.
-The kind that couldn’t verbalize what they wanted so they cried, or screamed or rocked back and forth with a vengeance (probably only those of you who know Owen and Lewis will understand this one.)
+You know, the kind that needed fed all the time and changed all the time.
+The kind that continually spit up on their clothes and in my hair.
+The kind that couldn’t verbalize what they wanted so they cried, or screamed or rocked back and forth with a vengeance (Rocking was the go-to stress reliever for a couple of my babies.)

-That phase of life was physically exhausting. – And it kind of felt like I was living the movie Ground Hog Day sometimes. – Every day a slight variation of the same thing.- An unending cycle of the fatiguing madness of baby-dom.
+That phase of life was physically exhausting.
+It kind of felt like I was living the movie Ground Hog Day sometimes.
+Every day a slight variation of the same thing.
+An unending cycle of the fatiguing madness of mothering babies and young children.

 But those boys are not babies anymore.
 And mothering them is no longer physically exhausting.
 They can feed themselves.
-They can go to the bathroom on their own and sometimes even remember to flush the toilet.
-They can read (2 out of 3 can anyway.)
+They can read.
+They remember to flush the toilet, and I don’t have to fight them to get into the shower.
 They can set the table, load the dishwasher, empty the garbage and mow the lawn.
 Two of them can even drive a car.
 Yikes!

 Somewhere between the helpless baby stage and the responsible human stage, there was a definite shift in the type of exhaustion I experienced…